Kindergarten Writers Workshop in the Classroom Tips and Tricks

 Once writers workshop was complete, those students whom I conferred with (4-5 students) shared their writing under the document camera.
 Then the rest of the students shared with their writing partners.
 Once they are complete, the students put their writing in their writing folder.

-Every 20 days, students self-select a writing piece to publish.
+Every 20 days, my kindergarten students self-select a writing piece to publish in writers workshop.
 Those published pieces are displayed proudly until they publish their next piece.